Address by Australian Chamber CEO, James Pearson

 The Australian Chamber is delighted to announce Bryan Clark, Director of ACCI Trade & International Affairs, has been appointed to the Government’s Deregulation Taskforce, announced...

-Australia's largest and most representative business network, the Australian Chamber of Commerce and Industry, today welcomes the announcement by the Government to further assist those students...
+Australia’s largest and most representative business network, the Australian Chamber of Commerce and Industry, has renewed its call to accelerate action through the Skilling Australians Fund (SAF) to boost falling...

-Australia's largest and most representative business lobby group, the Australian Chamber of Commerce and Industry,...
+In response to Opposition Leader Bill Shorten’s speech on Labor energy policy today, Australia’s largest and most representative business network, the Australian Chamber of Commerce...

-Australia's largest and most representative business lobby group, the Australian Chamber of Commerce and Industry has called on the Government to make clear quickly, its plans...
+Australia’s largest and most representative business voice, the Australian Chamber of Commerce and Industry, today called on the ACTU to end its unjustified attack on Australians...

-Australia's largest and most representative business lobby group, the Australian Chamber of Commerce and Industry, today welcomes the announcement by the South Australian Government to create...
+Australia’s largest and most representative business network, the Australian Chamber of Commerce and Industry, has...